-Surgeons remove a thin 8-10 inch strip of skin from the back of the head in an area unaffected by male pattern baldness.
+Surgeons remove a thin 8-10 inch strip of skin from the back of the head in an area unaffected by hair loss.
 They then disassemble the strip and graft each functioning unit of hair individually to fill in the sections of the head affected by hair loss.
 The wound from the donor area is sutured, but often leaves a distinct scar, which is difficult to conceal for men who like to keep their hair short.

-With cosmetic micropigmentation, technicians permanently ink the scalp in a layering manner that is designed to mimic a natural, freshly shaved head of hair.
+With cosmetic scalp micropigmentation (SMP), technicians permanently inject ink to the scalp in a layering manner that is designed to mimic a natural, freshly shaved head of hair, or add density to thinning hair; it can even be used to camouflage scars from hair transplants.
 It makes an especially ideal solution for someone who likes the close cut look that Foxx has been rocking for years.

 And the best part?
-With micropigmentation, tribal head tattoos become a choice instead of a necessity.
+With scalp micropigmentation, tribal head tattoos become a choice instead of a necessity!

 Have questions about hair loss?
 Hairline Ink has the answers.
 If you or someone you know is suffering from hair loss, contact our team of experts to learn how scalp micropigmentation defy hair loss and reinvent the way you feel.
 Call us today at (585)-250-0835 to schedule a free consultation, learn about our pricing, or to get a free quote!